About

 Chief Judge Morris is the Chair of the Board of the NT Legal Aid Commission and maintains positions on, amongst others, the National Domestic Violence Bench Reference Committee and the Courts Technology Committee.
 As well as degrees in Law and Arts from the University of Sydney, she has a Graduate Certificate in public sector management, is a graduate of the ANZSOG Executive Fellows Program and holds an Executive Certificate in Juvenile Justice and Child Welfare from Georgetown University.

-Mr Reynah Tang, AM is a full time member at the Victorian Civil and Administrative Tribunal and is Deputy Head of the Legal Practice List.
+Mr Reynah Tang, AM is a full time senior member at the Victorian Civil and Administrative Tribunal and is Deputy Head of the Legal Practice List.
 He is the Member (Diversity) of VCAT’s Member Advisory Group, which was established in 2020 to support the President and Vice Presidents of VCAT to make strategic decisions.
 In 2013, he served as the President of the Law Institute of Victoria, a director of the Law Council of Australia and was a founder and inaugural president of the Asian Australian Lawyers Association, a national association focused on promoting cultural diversity in the law and legal profession.
 In 2019, Mr Tang became a Member of the Order of Australia for his service to the law and professional legal associations.

 Magistrate Louise Taylor was appointed to the ACT Magistrates Court in September 2018.
 Immediately prior to her appointment Louise was the Deputy CEO of Legal Aid ACT.
 She is a former senior prosecutor with the ACT Director of Public Prosecutions as well as the Commonwealth Director of Public Prosecutions.
 She was a long time Chair of the Women’s Legal Centre ACT, a past member of the ACT Domestic Violence Prevention Council and former Chair of the ACT Ministerial Advisory Council on Women.
 Louise is a member of the Law Council of Australia’s Indigenous Legal Issues Committee as well as an associate of the Indigenous Law Centre at UNSW.
 Louise is a Kamilaroi woman born and raised in inner city Sydney.